I.M. Pei, acclaimed architect, dead at 102

 As a young man, Pei counted himself grateful to have learned from some of the great modernists: Walter Gropius, Marcel Breuer, Alvar Aalto and Le Corbusier.
 (He favored owlish, round-framed glasses much like Le Corbusier's.)

-Winning the fifth Pritzker Architecture Prize in 1983, he was cited as giving the 20th century "some of its most beautiful interior spaces and exterior forms. ...
+Winning the fifth Pritzker Architecture Prize in 1983, he was cited as giving the 20th century "some of its most beautiful interior spaces and exterior forms ...
 His versatility and skill in the use of materials approach the level of poetry."

 A storied career